mateoservent/coefeasy/README.md

 `Coeffeasy` is an R package under development for making regression coefficients more accessible.
 With this tool, you can read linear, logistic, and multinomial regression coefficients accurately and instantly.
-The package now automatically controls for heteroscedasticity and offers the capability to choose the type of standard error for the correction and group errors by cluster—all in a single, streamlined function, and more enhancements are coming!
+The package offers results not only in English, but in multiple languages, and now automatically controls for heteroscedasticity and offers the capability to choose the type of standard error for the correction and group errors by cluster—all in a single, streamlined function, and more enhancements are coming!

 In the evolving landscape of statistical tools within the R environment, `Coeffeasy` is an innovative R package designed to simplify and automate